 Mod: short for modification, this refers to the way in which an e-cig has been modified or adapted to suit a particular user’s tastes.
 It might be done to change the looks, the battery life or the amount of vapour produced, when compared to the manufacturer’s original specification.

-NNichrome (Ni/Ni80): Nickel chrome alloy, used to make coiling wire.
-This wiretap has a slightly higher TCR than SS and a reasonably higher TCR than Kanthal, making it suitable for TC vaping.
+Nichrome / Nickel (Ni/Ni80): Nickel chrome alloy, used to make coiling wire.
+This wire has a slightly higher TCR than SS and a reasonably higher TCR than Kanthal, making it suitable for TC vaping.

 Nicotine: An addictive yellowish liquid derived from tobacco, acts as a stimulant in small doses and a relaxant in larger doses.
 Toxic in excess.

-Nic Salts: Because nicotine in regular vape juice is absorbed slowly by the body, it creates a relaxing as opposed to a stimulant effect.
+Nic Salt / Nicotine Salt / Salt Nic: Because nicotine in regular vape juice is absorbed slowly by the body, it creates a relaxing as opposed to a stimulant effect.
 Nic salts or nic salt juices were designed to deliver a fast kick of nicotine to vapers, along with the desired stimulant effect.
 More information can be found in our Guide To Nic Salts.

 Noob: A cigarette quitter who’s dabbling in e-cigarettes or a beginner vaper who is still learning the game.